pavoltravnik/maxims-of-law/maxims-of-law.md

 In omnibus contractibus, sive nominatis sive innominatis, permutatio continetur.
 In every contract, whether nominate or innominate, there is implied a consideration.

-In omnibus quidem, maxim tamen in jure, aequitas spectanda sit.
+In omnibus quidem, maxime tamen in jure, aequitas spectanda sit.
 In all affairs, and principally in those which concern the administration of justice, the rules of equity ought to be followed.
 Dig.
 50, 17, 90.

 In omnibus obligationibus, in quibus dies non ponitar, praesenti die debutur.
 In all obligations when no time is fixed for the payment, the thing is due immediately.
 Dig.
 50, 17, 14.